Coldcard/firmware/releases/Next-ChangeLog.md

 - Enhancement: Allow JSON files in `NFC File Share`
 - Bugfix: UI ordered list alignment in Seed Vault menu
+- Bugfix: Do not alow to import multisig wallet duplicate with only keys shuffled

 # Mk4 Specific Changes